raji2306/mediawikiApplcation/README.md

 Jenkinsfile --> We are going to use this file in Jenkins Pipeline.
 Note : If you have multiple .tf files in repo. then, use target to specify the particular file. ansible.cfg --> This is just an Asnible Configuration File.
-Stable Version, If you want you can use it. linuxmachinekey.pem --> Pem Key that I am using to login into the managed nodes mediawiki.yaml --> This is our Ansible Script.
+Stable Version, If you want you can use it. mediawiki.yaml --> This is our Ansible Script.
 If we run this Script, it will install the MediaWiki application.
 If you want to run the script manually, then clone this repo and run this ansible playbook

 ansible-playbook -i inventoryfile mediawiki.yaml